lucono/karma-test-explorer/docs/documentation.md

 ## Project Types

+### Karma Projects
+Projects without an `angular.json` or `.angular-cli.json` file in the project root are treated as plain Karma projects.
+Use the various [extension options](#configuration) where necessary to customize Karma Test Explorer's behavior to the specific needs of your project and team.

 ### Angular Projects

 By default, any project with an `angular.json` or `.angular-cli.json` file in the project root is loaded as an Angular project.
 Use the `karmaTestExplorer.defaultAngularProjectName` setting to specify which configured Angular project should be loaded for testing.
 Otherwise, the project specified as default in the `angular.json` config will be chosen.

-### Non-Angular Projects
-Projects without an `angular.json` or `.angular-cli.json` file in the project root are treated as plain Karma projects.
-Use the various [extension options](#configuration) where necessary to customize Karma Test Explorer's behavior to the specific needs of your project and team.

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>